Masaaki Ōsumi: Moomin

-In 1969, Ōsumi collaborated with animator Yasuo Ōtsuka in the Moomin TV series, which was an immediate hit.
-But Finnish author Tove Jansson, creator of the Moomin books, objected strongly to the depiction of the characters in the series.
+In 1969, Ōsumi collaborated with animator Yasuo Ōtsuka in the Moomin television series, which was an immediate hit.
+But Finnish author Tove Jansson, the creator of the Moomin books, objected strongly to the depictions of the characters in the series.
 According to Jansson, "My Moomin is No car, No fight, and No money."
 The series was shifted to another studio after 26 episodes.